fjord horse breed

 Prepare to spot dorsal stripes and horizontal markings on the back of their front legs, adding to their distinctive allure.
 You might also see dark stripes over the withers.

-Their manes and tails flaunt a captivating blend of darker blacks and browns, with the centre of the mane adorned in bold black.
+Their mane and tail has a captivating blend of darker blacks and browns, with the centre of the mane and tail adorned in bold black.
 This creates a striking contrast against the lighter exterior hairs.

 Fjords often sport a stylish short-cut mane that stands upright, while many also display lighter-coloured muzzle and belly hair.